cwohlman/stack/README.md

 - Works together really well as a whole
 - Is easily modified to build cli tools and desktop apps (electron)
 - Provides a single paradigm/pattern and easy to use tooling around packages/modules/imports
+- Updated and extended by pulling code from repositories (maybe using a git-based custom merge tool)

 #Ideas for Components/paradigms to use